 When I plant beets, I add a small amount of wood ash to that row only.
 When I go to plant something else there the next year, the ph level has pretty much gone back to its normal slightly acidic range.

 Because our soil is slightly acidic we use lime to alter the ph of the soil every few years.
 Generally, we do it about every 2 to 3 years in the early spring.

 For pasture amendment, you’ll do a top dressing method, because we’re not going to disc up our field.

-We use a hand push Broadcast Spreader to evenly distribute the lime over the pasture.
-We don’t have a tractor so this is a low cost entry way to spread it out more efficiently than doing it by hand.. and more easily, score!
+We use a hand push broadcast spreader to evenly distribute the lime over the pasture.
+We don’t have a tractor so this is a low-cost way to spread it out more efficiently than doing it by hand.

-It’s important we keep our pasture soil in tip top shape as its the building block for the feed our animals eat and ultimately, we eat come harvest time.
+It’s important we keep our pasture soil in tip-top shape as its the building block for the feed our animals eat and, ultimately, what we eat come harvest time.

 Are there any methods you’ve found to be effective or work well in your garden and homestead?

 Melissa K. Norris inspires people's faith and pioneer roots with her books, podcast, and blog.
 Melissa lives with her husband and two children in their own little house in the big woods in the foothills of the North Cascade Mountains.
 When she's not wrangling chickens and cattle, you can find her stuffing Mason jars with homegrown food and playing with flour and sugar in the kitchen.